luiscartor/luiscartor.github.io.old/RMT_part2.md

     ## [1] 7
     ## [1] 9

-A `while` loop executes a statement again and again while a given contition is true:
+A `while` loop executes a statement again and again while a given condition is true:

 ``` r
 stringvec <- c("herons","are cool")     # a string vector is created